David Sylvian: 1991–1994: Rain Tree Crow and Robert Fripp

 The members of Japan came together once more, as Rain Tree Crow, after a nine-year hiatus.
 The majority of the material was written as a result of group improvisations, with no rehearsals.
 This approach to writing was an integral element to the whole project, and in many ways it was the reason for the collaboration.
 The Rain Tree Crow project had initially been conceived as a long term album deal, with Sylvian's insistence that the name Japan would not be used in conjunction with its promotion.
 But the recording went over budget and Virgin refused to put in any more money unless the name Japan could be used.
-The resulting deadlock was resolved by Sylvian's decision to personally finance the mixing of the album.
+The resulting deadlock was resolved by Sylvian's decision to finance the mixing of the album personally.
 However, the group was no longer interested in re-forming, and the album was released as a one-off.

 Sylvian first thought of collaborating with guitarist Robert Fripp in 1986, but, characteristically, it took them a while to manage it.
 They only began to improvise and write as a duo at the end of 1991.
 That same year, Fripp had approached Sylvian to front a possible new version of the band King Crimson, but Sylvian declined.